-This conference will bring together faculty working in Development Economics at Liberal Arts Colleges.
+This annual conference brings together faculty working in Development Economics at Liberal Arts Colleges.

 The field of development economics is a particular one: it incorporates most of the economics’ disciplinary sub-fields, be they theoretical or empirical.
 Of late, the field has become useful for informing policy through experiments and the field is evolving fast.

 The intention of the conference is to provide a forum to discuss recent research and teaching in development economics.
-This will help foster exchange and collaboration among Liberal Arts Colleges Faculty and students.
+This is helping to foster exchange and collaboration among Liberal Arts Colleges Faculty and students.

-The conference will include presentation sessions with discussants, a keynote speech by a leading development economist and also a session on teaching development economics in the liberal arts setting.
+The conference includes presentation sessions with discussants, a keynote speech by a leading development economist and also a session on teaching development economics in the liberal arts setting.

 Our mission is to bring together researchers from liberal arts institutions to form a close network in the field of development economics.

-The conference is meant to take place on an annual basis and rotate among the lead institutions.
+The conference takes place on an annual basis and rotates among the lead institutions: